 Certain industries are considered high-risk by the FDA.
 The industries mentioned earlier (food, drugs, medical devices, chemistry, biosciences, etc.) make up the majority of these industries.

-These high-risk industries are subject to strict rules and inspections at the hand of the FDA.
-These rules bind any company that manufactures food, pharmaceutical, or medical equipment.
+These high-risk industries are subject to strict rules and inspections at the hands of the FDA.
+These rules bind any company that manufactures food, pharmaceuticals, or medical equipment.

 The GMP (Good Manufacturing Process) and GCP (Good Clinical Practice) guidelines are processes that must be applied to the production of any products that fall under the categories mentioned above.
 Basically, these guidelines outline the safest and most efficient manufacturing methods and ensure the safety and protection of consumers who buy these items.